Forget paying holiday bills in January, or added holiday stress. Learn my holiday budgeting tips and tricks.

 You can also be more fluid from week-to-week.
 I carry surpluses and deficits over from week to week, so if I spend $20 less one week than my Mad Money spending allows, then I have $20 more to spend the following week.
 If I want to make a big purchase without raiding the savings account, then I purposely set aside money each week to “save” up for it.
 So if I have a large purchase of, say, $100, I might set aside $25 each week for the month to spend it all on one thing.

 It’s the same concept when eating in moderation.
 Getting ready for the big Thanksgiving meal, you might skip on lunch or breakfast.
 Or perhaps the next morning you’re still feeling slightly like a blimp in the Macy’s Day Parade, so you decide to sit this one out.

-Psst: I've got loads more budget advice you can use year round.
+Psst: I’ve got loads more simple budgeting tips you can use year round.

 Borrow from Categories for Extra Spending Elsewhere